karapurakesh/SwiftGround/README.md

 DesignCode3:

-         * In this project i have created custom menu awesome animation also cleaned some stuff and arrainged it well.
+         * In this project I have created custom menu with awesome animation, also cleaned some stuff and arrainged it well.